Esri/arcgis-maps-sdk-java-samples/feature_layers/create-mobile-geodatabase/README.md

 ## How to use the sample

-Click on "Create mobile geodatabase" to create the geodatabase and its feature table.
+Click "Create geodatabase" to create the geodatabase and its feature table.
 Click on the map to add new features to the geodatabase.
 Click "View Table" to view the contents of the geodatabase feature table.
 Once you have added the features to the map, click on "Close Geodatabase" to save the .geodatabase file which can then be imported into ArcGIS Pro or opened in an ArcGIS Runtime application.

 ## How it works